 Planting native grasses, perennials, shrubs, and trees in other areas will help prevent erosion, improve wildlife and pollinator habitat, and slow the spread of invasive species.
-See Exhibit 6 for locations of proposed restoration efforts.
+See Exhibit 6 for locations of proposed restoration efforts, and the table below for anticipated implementation dates, as funding permits.
 Expansion Master Plan Appendix C provides recommendations for suitable plant species for restoration plantings, and Appendix D contains an overview of habitat restoration methods.